- Hastings, MN, USA

 - IRE Medal of Honor, AIEE Edison Medal

 After graduating from M.I.T. in 1891, and receiving a master´s degree from Harvard in 1893, Campbell spent three years doing graduate study in Europe at Göttingen, Vienna, and Paris.
-In 1897 he joined the American Telephone and Telegraph company (AT&T).
+In 1897, he joined the American Telephone and Telegraph company (AT&T).
 At that time the art of telephone transmission was still in its infancy, one of the main problems being that the signal quickly became distorted as the distance between points increased.
 Following the theoretical groundwork laid by Oliver Heaviside in 1887, Campbell began developing the loading coils that would keep the signal clear as it traveled.
-Campbell succeeded in the last months of the 19th century.
-Unfortunately for him, so had another inventor, Michael Pupin.
-Hoping to avoid exorbitant fees of a legal battle, AT&T paid Pupin $435,000 for his patents and stopped the dispute in its tracks.
+Campbell succeeded in the last months of the nineteenth century.
+Unfortunately, so had another inventor, Michael Pupin.
+Hoping to avoid a costly legal battle, AT&T paid Pupin $435,000 for his patents.

 Campbell´s career was extremely productive with discoveries, inventions, and patents.
 He recognized the importance of Maxwell's capacity coefficients early on, and designed his well-known shielded balance to measure direct capacities.
 He also invented an electric filter to avoid "singing" in repeater circuits.
 He authored numerous and influential papers, among them "Loaded lines in telephonic transmission" (1903), "Cisoidal oscillations" (1911), and the classic 1922 paper on the "Physical theory of the electric wave-filter."